Boraera/scientist-quiz/README.md

-# Chemaxon Synergy integration with Node.js
+# ChemAxon Synergy integration with Node.js

 Live demo available at https://synergy-demo-app-nodejs.herokuapp.com/

 ## Boilerplate

-Branch called `boilerplate` contains a simple _Express_ app without the Chemaxon Synergy integration.
+Branch called `boilerplate` contains a simple _Express_ app without the ChemAxon Synergy integration.
 You can use it as a starting point if you would like to try the steps of integration yourself.

 Boilerplate app has a simple local user management using